fmerg/vsslib/README.md

 #### Recovery with accurate blaming

-For security investigation purposes, the combiner may want to trace potentially cheating shareholders.
+For security investigation purposes, the combiner may want to trace cheating shareholders.
 This presupposes that the recovery operation completes irrespective of potential verification failures and malicious shareholders are listed in a blame index.